chelseabai/Audio-VR-Shooting-Game/README.md

            _audioSource.GetSpectrumData(_samples, 0, FFTWindow.Blackman);
         }

 Incoming audio signals are sampled at the rate of 44100 Hz using Unity.
 512 frequency bins are created.
-However, based on Nyquist Theorem, frequencies above Nyquist frequency (22050 Hz – 44100 Hz) are discarded as they are mirroring the first half of the range (0 Hz – 22050 Hz) due to aliasing effect.
+However, based on **Nyquist Theorem**, frequencies above Nyquist frequency (22050 Hz – 44100 Hz) are discarded as they are mirroring the first half of the range (0 Hz – 22050 Hz) due to aliasing effect.
 As such the resulting frequency split is 22050/512 = 43 Hz.
 Frequencies can be accessed using index of the data array such as _samples[2] = 86 – 129Hz.
 Blackman window is used to handle spectral leakage, producing more defined frequency responses.
 We created 512 scalable cube objects in Unity to visualise this result in real time.

 FFT at Timestamp A             |  FFT at Timestamp B :-------------------------:|:-------------------------:
 ![](https://user-images.githubusercontent.com/53417086/159595350-4aa00e42-f6a2-49fd-8da2-5a0fbafabcf4.png)  |  ![](https://user-images.githubusercontent.com/53417086/159595516-44ea83db-b703-4540-843a-f6daef30b2c5.png)

 ### A-weighting
 Since human perceives sounds differently, we applied an A-weighting algorithm in **Part 1** to the incoming microphone signal.
-This helps to adjust the incoming signal to the relative loudness perceived by our ear, so that the velocity of the projectile will match with perceived loudness better.
+This helps to adjust the incoming signal to the **relative loudness perceived by our ear**, so that the velocity of the projectile will match with perceived loudness better.

         void ApplyAWeighting(_sampleFreq, _sampleAmp) {
           float _sampleWeighting = (Mathf.Pow(12194, 2f) * Mathf.Pow(_sampleFreq, 4f)) / (((Mathf.Pow(_sampleFreq, 2f) + (Mathf.Pow(20.6f, 2f)))) * (Mathf.Sqrt((Mathf.Pow(_sampleFreq, 2f) + Mathf.Pow(107.7f, 2f)) * (Mathf.Pow(_sampleFreq, 2f) + Mathf.Pow(737.9f, 2f)))) * (Mathf.Pow(_sampleFreq, 2f) + Mathf.Pow(12194f, 2f)));